ABRG-Models/morphologica/examples/schnakenberg/README.md

 The default CMakeLists.txt file compiles schakenberg based on the assumption that you did a make install of the morphologica headers and they are therefore to be found in /usr/local/include/morph.
-If you've done that, then you can build and run schnakeberg like this:
+If you've done that, then you can build and run schnakenberg like this:

 ```bash
 echo "I assume you installed the morphologica headers..."